 Though purists scoffed when Porsche first released its Cayenne mid-size SUV, the luxury 'ute soon became one the of the German automaker's best-selling (and most profitable) models.
 Now in its second generation, the Cayenne offers the handling, comfort, and family-friendly size that made the original a hit in a lighter package with greater power and fuel efficiency.

-Along with the V6-powered base Cayenne, the SUV is also available as the eight-cylinder Cayenne S, the gas-electric Cayenne S Hybrid, and the 500hp Cayenne Turbo.
-New additions to the model lineup include the efficient-yet-torquey Cayenne Diesel, the sporty Cayenne GTS, and the new range-topper in the Cayenne Turbo S.
+Along with the V6-powered base Cayenne, the SUV is available as the eight-cylinder Cayenne S, the gas-electric Cayenne S Hybrid and the 500-horsepower Cayenne Turbo.
+The latest addition to the model lineup include the efficient-yet-torquey Cayenne Diesel, the sporty Cayenne GTS, and the range-topping Cayenne Turbo S.

-The exterior of the latest Cayenne follows in Porsche's philosophy of evolutionary design, though it does feature a much sleeker appearance than the outgoing model thanks to more organic body lines.
+The exterior of the latest Cayenne follows in Porsche's philosophy of evolutionary design, though it does feature a much sleeker appearance than the previous model thanks to more organic body lines.

-With a redesigned interior packed with cues from the Panamera sedan, the Cayenne sports a long, sloping center console and a plethora of buttons and switches thanks to the lack of an iDrive-style control system.
-Thanks to the extra 1.6 inches in the wheelbase, cabin dimensions have grown from the old model.
-Rear-seats now enjoy 6.3 inches of fore-and-aft sliding, as well as an adjustable backrest.
+With a posh interior inspired by the Panamera sedan, the Cayenne sports a long, sloping center console and a plethora of buttons and switches thanks to the lack of an iDrive-style control system.
+A longer wheelbase means that rear-seat passengers now enjoy 6.3 inches of fore-and-aft sliding as well as an adjustable backrest.